bobdenotter/many-eyes-of-making/Session recap/My Beloved Monster and Me.md

 Bonzo says he can remove the spell from the pillow, which comes flying at his head about ten seconds later.
 He catches it, removing the spell and throwing it back, Rydia now amused by the situation moreso than Bonzo’s pranks.
 Rydia compliments’ Bonzo’s reflexes, who says he feels much better since they left Haka’torvak.

-This turns the conversation to how both Haka’torvak and the Emperor weren’t fun places to be in, Rydia saying they should do something easy when they get to Sharn, to balance out all the terrible things from before.
+This turns the conversation to how both Haka’torvak and the Emperor weren’t fun places to be at, Rydia saying they should do something easy when they get to Sharn, to balance out all the terrible things from before.
 She suggests helping an old lady, which turns into helping out at a food shelter and that somehow turns to Bonzo suggesting he can make a porridge machine.

 Beck and Petr join the conversation, having taken note of something going on.
 The others share their porridge machine plans, and the plan behind it all that they want to do something nice for a change.
 “Everything sucks and they want to do something nice,” Galen summarises, Bonzo explaining how that went from feeding an old lady to a porridge machine.
 “I just want to do something nice that doesn’t involve too many tentacles,” Rydia points out.